SSSP Operations Handbook

 Accessibility Committee (one or more committee members, one-year term)

-Elections Committee (Chair and three or more members who reside in the same geographic area as the chair, one-year term)
+Elections Committee (Chair and three or more members, one-year term)

 Erwin O. Smigel Award Committee (one committee member, one-year term)